 RHINO custom steel buildings in Mexico meet all local building codes, including wind loads, for industrial metal buildings.
 Even higher-than-code loads are possible, by request, for even greater protection.
 Wind-resistant overhead doors are available, too.

 In the last century, Mexico suffered many earthquakes measuring over 7.0 on the Richter Magnitude Scale.
 The 8.1 Mexico City earthquake in 1985 flattened buildings, leaving an unknown number between over 10,000 people dead and more than two million homeless.

 RHINO industrial metal buildings contain built-in earthquake resistance.
 They not only meet the toughest local seismic requirements, but the connections themselves are designed to shift with the quake— without breaking under the strain which includes:

-Regardless of the project, versatile RHINO-tough industrial metal buildings are the best choice.
+Regardless of the project, versatile RHINO-tough industrial metal buildings are the best choice for steel framing in Mexico.
 Choose RHINO when looking for construction companies in Mexico.

 Choose from a palette of colorful and durable steel exterior wall panels, roof panels, and trim— including energy-saving cool panels for those hot Mexican summers.
 Stucco, brick, tilt-up concrete, glass, wood, or other traditional building material may be used if required.

 Please call our international number at 011.940.383.9566 to discuss your project and our custom steel buildings in Mexico.